 Esenin’s decadent poems of 1924-1925, his alcoholism and his dissolute self-destructive behavior were criticized by Bolshevik literary critics.
 Esenin’s works were not republished in the Soviet Union until the 1960s, while expressions of decadence in art and in everyday life were branded as “eseninshchina” (Eseninism).

 Esenin’s personal life was complicated.
 His common-law marriage to Anna Izriadnova lasted from the winter of 1913 until early spring of 1915.
 In this marriage Esenin’s son Yuri was born.
-In the summer of 1917, Esenin married Zinaida Raikh (who later became an actress and wife of Vsevolod Meyerhold).
+In the summer of 1917, Esenin married Zinaida Raikh (who later became an actress and wife of Vsevolod MEYERHOLD.
 With Raikh he had a daughter, Tatyana, and a son, Konstantin.
 Esenin left the family in 1921.
 In May 1922 he married the famous American dancer Isadora Duncan and shortly afterwards, went with her on a tour of Europe and the United States.
 The poet detested the West’s philistinism and greed.
 Upon his return to Russia in 1923, he separated from Duncan.
 Following a number of romantic relationships in 1923-1925 (in 1923 Esenin had a son by the poet Nadezhda Volpin), in the spring of 1925 Esenin married Sophia Andreyevna Tolstaya, a granddaughter of Leo Tolstoy.

 Timeline of Life and Major Works